 Yet, it can be challenging based on your climate and soil type, due to its sensitivity to cold weather and moisture.

-In this article, you will learn how to grow eggplants at home and some tips I use to increase fruit production throughout the growing season.
+In this article, you will learn how to grow eggplants from seeds at home and some tips I use to increase fruit production throughout the growing season.

 How Big Do Eggplant Plants Get?